tiry/nuxeo-elasticsearch-replicator/kafka2es-connector/README.md

 Run the Maven build:

-   mvn clean insta;;
+   mvn clean install

 # Configuration

+**Configure Kafka Connect **

+Kafka connect needed to be configured so that the nuxeo plugin will be found: this means you need to provide a value for `plugin.path`, typically in the defaul configuration file (`config/connect-standalone.properties`).

+However, because Kafka is fed via `nuxeo-stream` , we can not use the standard converters and marshaller.

+You can directly use the configuration file provided in `kafka2es-connector/connect-standandalone-nuxeo.properties` (and edit the `plugin.path` accordingly).

-**Define the Kafka Connect plugin**
+**Deploy the  Nuxeo Kafka Connect Plugin**

-Edit `config/connect-standalone.properties` (or the config you use to start Kafka Connect) and give a value to `plugin.path`

-**Copy the Uber jar inside the plugin directory**

-Use the jar locared in `target/nuxeo-kafka2es-connect-1.0.0-SNAPSHOT-jar-with-dependencies.jar`
+Use the Uber jar locared in `target/nuxeo-kafka2es-connect-1.0.0-SNAPSHOT-jar-with-dependencies.jar`

 **Copy and edit the connector configuration**

 Copy and edit the configuration file located in `kafka2es-connector/connect-es-sink.properties`;

-Because we use nuxei-stream format and not standard JSON, you will also need to copy

-`kafka2es-connector/connect-standandalone-nuxeo.properties`.
+You want to edit the 2 parameters to locate your target ES cluster:

+    es.host=127.0.0.1
+    es.port=9201

 # Starting the connector